 “Veritat handles all the heavy lifting.
 We even do the scheduling, collection of client information, creation of the personalized plans and the portfolio management,” Smetters says.
 “So our advisors increase their book straight away and focus on what they tell us they enjoy most–building personal relationships and offering advice.”

 To make the headaches go away and enable advisors to enjoy financial planning bliss, Veritat takes what Smetters calls a “Turbo Tax approach” to financial planning.
+The clients themselves input the data online, prompted by user-friendly guidance from Veritat’s website.
+Veritat’s model generates a plan, which is transmitted to the advisor, who approves the plan before it is transmitted to the client portal.

 “The advisor … can look at it and see if they want to make changes.
 The advisor has some dial control” Smetters says.
 “They can say ‘Maybe I want to take a little more risk.’